-However, if your tree has incurred unexpected damage from bad weather or other reasons, you should prune the tree immediately, no matter the time of year.
+However, if your tree has incurred unexpected damage from bad weather or other reasons, you should prune the tree immediately, no matter what time of year it is.
 When pruning a pine tree for corrective reasons, always cut back to the healthy branches, below the dead or diseased area.
-If you do not cut all of the old wood back, no new branches will develop.
+If you don't cut all of the old wood back, no new branches will develop.

 During this time, you should notice the growth of new shoots, or candles, at the tip of the branches.
 Cut these candles about halfway.
 This will help stimulate new buds and encourage density of the tree.
 If you want to maintain the development of your tree, repeat this process annually.

 When Not to Trim

 If you trim a pine tree during certain times, you risk damaging or even killing it.
 Unless your pine tree has had unexpected damage, avoid trimming it during the late summer or early fall.
 If you prune your tree during a dry summer season, you risk the chance of bark beetles attacking it.
 Bark beetles can attack a tree in such numbers that they can kill it.

 Trimming during fall can also cause serious damage.
 Trimming a tree during any season will normally stimulate new growth.
 However, new growth stimulated during the fall may not wane before the start of winter.
 This could cause the pine tree to be damaged, or even killed, by the harshness of the cold weather.